abilian/abilian-developer-guide/design-architecture.rst

 (Also known as "Ports & Adapters" or "Onion Architecture").

-Here's a high level view of how we should structure our framework:
+Here's a high-level view of how we should structure our framework:

 - <http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html> (+ all the references in the text).
 - <http://alistair.cockburn.us/Hexagonal+architecture>